-The PARA green committee focuses on greening the PARA neighbourhood as well as advocating for broader environmental responsibility, notably through our recently-released Green Plan.
+The PARA green committee focuses on greening the PARA neighbourhood as well as advocating for broader environmental responsibility, notably through our Green Plan.

 If you’d like to get involved, we can always use more help!

 Our main activities in the last year have been:

 - PARA Green Plan: in partnership with our city Councillor’s office, we have created a strategic planning document which guides PARA’s environmental actions and goals, which can form part of the city planning process.

 - Pollinator Garden at Harbord Collegiate: The pollinator garden at Harbord Collegiate has begun!
 We received a grant from PollinateTO in partnership with Harbord Collegiate to establish a pollinator garden in the school’s front yard.
 Working with the students and community members, the garden beds were prepared and planted in May 2022.
 Maintenance over the summer will be critical – watering and weeding.